snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

 * **Error Response:**

     If the __success__ parameter equals false, than your action was not successful.
-You should get an error message in the __errorMessage__ property, and the __errorParam__ propery usually gives you some clue about the wrong parameter.
+You should get an error message in the __errorMessage__ property, and the __errorParam__ property usually gives you some clue about the wrong parameter.

     * **Code:** 200 <br />
       **Content:**